HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 The Gamepad API shrunk in usage from 4.39% in 2021 to 4.12% in 2022 on desktop.
 On mobile, use shrunk from 5.10% in 2021 to 4.65% in 2022.
 As a result, this year, the Gamepad API was the seventh most used capability on desktop and the sixth most used mobile.

-Web applications such as Google's Stadia, Nvidia's GeForce Now, and Microsoft's Xbox Cloud Gaming provide gaming experiences that run on the cloud comparable to the experience of running games on local devices or a gaming console.
+Web applications such as Google's Stadia, NVIDIA's GeForce Now, and Microsoft's Xbox Cloud Gaming provide gaming experiences that run on the cloud comparable to the experience of running games on local devices or a gaming console.
 Thanks to the Gamepad API, these web applications allow users to use traditional console game controllers rather than just a keyboard and mouse.

 {{ figure_markup(
   image="Gamepad-API.webp",
   gif="Gamepad-API.gif",
-  caption="Connecting a Xbox controller to Google Stadia in the Chrome browser.", description="Connecting a Xbox controller to Google Stadia in the Chrome browser.", width=640, height=360
+  caption="Connecting an Xbox controller to Google Stadia in the Chrome browser.", description="Connecting an Xbox controller to Google Stadia in the Chrome browser.", width=640, height=360
 ) }}